Rebirth-of-the-Night/onslaught/docs/invasion/template.md

 key | type | description
 :-|:-|:-
-selector | Selector | defines the selector logic to use when selecting an invasion messages | Messages | defines the messages sent to an invaded player commands | Commands | defines the commands executed by the invasion
+name     | string   | defines the name of the invasion to show on progress bars selector | Selector | defines the selector logic to use when selecting an invasion messages | Messages | defines the messages sent to an invaded player commands | Commands | defines the commands executed by the invasion